How much do home renovations cost?

 Home projects can increase the value of your home

 There are lots of great reasons to renovate your home.
 If you are planning to live in your home for a while, renovating can make your house more practical and comfortable.
-If you plan to sell down the road, the right renovations can help your home sell faster.
+If you plan to sell in the future, the right renovations can help your home sell faster.

-Even better, renovations can increase your home’s value, increasing your home’s equity or sale price.
+Even better, renovations can increase your home’s value, equity, or sale price.